 Zhihu’s user base contains a lot of white-collar professionals and other well-educated users.
 It’s by no means limited to these groups, but we find that many professionals tend to check Zhihu at various points in their purchase journey.
 Some of them go to Zhihu directly, while others search on Baidu and see the Zhihu posts near the top of the search results page.

 We mainly use Zhihu to answer questions from users.
 We share positive and accurate information about the brands we represent.
 But, more than that, we educate people.
 It’s a win-win for brands and Zhihu users.

 We also post articles and sometimes videos.
 Yep, Zhihu is not only about answers.
-It’s possible to build a following: like what businesses do on LinkedIn.

 Check out the much longer post on how to use Zhihu for B2B marketing here.